 2.3.1.2.
 ESBS, Flow Vanes, and VBS.

+Removal of ESBSs may begin as early as the Monday of the third week of December.
 Within a week after ESBSs are removed for winter maintenance (or as soon as practical), inspect for juvenile salmonid mortalities and all other incidental fish mortalities.
 Count all mortalities (or make best estimate) for each ESBS and report to CENWW-OD-T.

 2.3.2.
-Juvenile Facilities – Fish Passage Season (April 1 – December 15).
+Juvenile Facilities – Fish Passage Season (April 1 – 3rd week of December).

-Operate according to criteria below for juvenile bypass, collection, and transport April 1–October 31, and for adult fallbacks November 1–December 15.
+Operate according to criteria below for juvenile bypass, collection, and transport April 1–October 31, and for adult fallbacks November 1 through the Monday of the 3rd week of December.
 Also operate according to criteria in the Corps of Engineers Juvenile Fish Transportation Plan in Appendix B. The transportation program may be revised in accordance with the ESA Section 10 permit and NOAA Fisheries Biological Opinion.

 2.3.2.3.
 ESBSs and VBSs.

-Between Thanksgiving and December 15, if the National Weather Service forecast for Little Goose Dam is below 20°F for 24 hours or longer, screens may be removed.
+Between Thanksgiving and the Monday of the 3rd week of December, if the National Weather Service forecast for Little Goose Dam is below 20°F for 24 hours or longer, screens may be removed.
 Prior to removing screens, request special permission from CENWW-OD-T, who will then inform NOAA Fisheries and FPOM.

 2.3.2.4.
 Collection Channel.

 Ensure orifice lights are functioning and operating on open orifices 24 hrs/day.
 Replace all burned out orifice lights within 24 hours of notification.
-Orifice lights and area lights may be turned off the evening before dewatering the channel at the end of season (December 16 or later) to encourage fish to exit the channel volitionally.
+Orifice lights and area lights may be turned off the evening before dewatering the channel at the end of season (the Monday of the 3rd week of December or later) to encourage fish to exit the channel volitionally.
 Area lights can be turned on briefly for personnel access if necessary.

 3.2.
 Maintenance - Juvenile Fish Facilities